-- 1. Push the image archive button L. This displays the Gallery. - 2.
+- 1. Push the image archive button .
+This displays the Gallery. - 2.
 On the top toolbar, select the icon and push the navigation pad. - 3.
 Select the folder to rename and push the navigation pad. - 4.
-On the right toolbar, select the \Box icon and push the navigation pad. - 5.
-A soft keyboard is displayed, where you can enter the new name of the folder by touching the screen. - 6.
+On the right toolbar, select the icon and push the navigation pad. - A soft keyboard is displayed, where you can enter the new name of the folder by touching the screen. - 6.
 When completed, touch Done on the soft keyboard.

-10.5 Changing the active folder
+17.7 Changing the active folder

-New images and video clips are saved to the active folder.
+New video clips and images are saved to the active folder.